svenssonjoel/lispBM/doc/lbmref.md

 ## Lists and cons cells

-Lists are build using cons cells.
+Lists are built using cons cells.
 A cons cell is represented by the lbm_cons_t struct in the implementation and consists of two fields named the `car` and the `cdr`.
 There is no special meaning associated with the `car` and the `cdr` each can hold a lbm_value.
 See <a href="#cons">cons</a> and <a href="#list">list</a> for two ways to create structures of